arif-desu/Lyra/docs/Thejas32.md

  Please send file using XMODEM and then press ENTER key.
  CCCCCCCCCCCCC
 ```
-To upload code in this mode, press `Ctrl+A S` to send file over serial, select xmodem and navigate to the program binary location.
+To upload code in this mode using `minicom`, press `Ctrl+A S` to send file over serial, select xmodem and navigate to the program binary location.

 ```
 +-[Upload]--+